International Federation of Translators

-The Fédération Internationale des Traducteurs (English: International Federation of Translators) is an international federation of associations of translators, interpreters and terminologists working in areas as diverse as literary, scientific and technical, public service, court and legal settings, conference interpreting, media and diplomatic fields and academia.
+The International Federation of Translators (Fédération Internationale des Traducteurs, FIT; Federación Internacional de Traductores) is an international federation of associations of translators, interpreters and terminologists working in areas as diverse as literary, scientific and technical, public service, court and legal settings, conference interpreting, media and diplomatic fields and academia.

 FIT supports members and the profession at an international level, building community, visibility and a sustainable future for the profession.

 With more than 100 professional associations affiliated, FIT represents over 80,000 translators in 65 countries.
 The goal of the Federation is to promote professionalism in the disciplines which it represents.
 The organisation aims to improve conditions for the profession in all countries and to uphold translators' rights and freedom of expression.

 FIT has consultative status with UNESCO, The United Nations and has close relationships with other UN organs such as the World Intellectual Property Organisation.

 International Translation Day

 International Translation Day, also known as 'ITD', has been an important date celebrated in the FIT calendar for over 35 years.
 Each year FIT Council selects an annual theme as the basis for the celebrations.

 Since 2017, 30 September has been internationally recognised as International Translation Day, an official UN International Day to be celebrated across the entire UN global network.
 It honours the contribution of professional translators, interpreters and terminologists in connecting nations, and fostering peace and global development and emphasises translation’s important political and cultural role in multilateralism and multilingualism.

 The theme of ITD 2024 was "Translation, an art worth protecting".
 This theme calls for the translation community to protect translation as an art, to protect copyright and related rights, and to protect professional livelihoods, thereby ensuring the future and sustainability of our profession.